-- Collaborations with Ipernity (CRE) - Collaboration with the neuropsychologists of the Laboratoire de Psychologie Cognitive et Sociale, Université de Nice Sophia Antopolis (experiments on emotional interactions). - ICR (University of Luxembourg): The ICR group is an interdisciplinary research team at the University of Luxembourg.
-The group is driven by the insight that intelligent systems (like humans) are characterized not only by their individual reasoning capacity, but also by their social interaction potential.
-Its overarching goal is to develop and investigate comprehensive formal models and computational realizations of individual and collective reasoning and rationality.
-ICR and Wimmics cooperate on the formalization of normative reasoning in the Web using semantic technologies, and the definition of models and techniques to allow the actors of semantic social networks to interact based on argumentation theory. - IM Group (University of Torino, Italy): The IM group carries out research on natural language processing, cognitive social agents, and normative ontologies.
-IM and Wimmics cooperate on the research topic of normative ontologies, with a particular attention to all the problems dealing with the licenses on the Web, and the assessment of the trustworthiness of the sources on the Web. - Philips Semiconductors France (now called NXP) in the framework of the KmP-Philips (or KM2) project funded by this industrial company.
+- Philips Semiconductors France (now called NXP) in the framework of the KmP-Philips (or KM2) project funded by this industrial company.
 This two-year project aimed at designing and validating a prototype supporting the strategic management of individual and collective competencies within this firm.
 During this first year, the prototype was implemented using SeWeSe and Corese, and tested.
-The second year will be devoted to getting and analyzing usage feedback of the prototype within the enterprise. - IFP, BRGM and EADS, in the framework of the ANR RNTL project e-WOK_Hub.
-This 3year project aims at building a set of communicating portals (the e-WOK Hubs), offering both web applications accessible to end-users through online interfaces, and web services accessible to applications through programmatic interfaces.
-From applicative viewpoint for IFP and BRGM, e-WOK_Hub aims at enabling management of the memory of several projects on CO2 capture and storage, with use of results of technological watch on the domain.
-It will enable the diffusion of Corese and SeWeSe to these application partners IFP and BRGM, the application of our semi-automatic annotation techniques from texts and our web-service architecture on a real-world application, with a collaboration with EADS on these techniques. - Semantic Systems (Spain), LivingSolids (Germany), Estanda (Spain) and ItalDesign (Italy), in the framework of the 3-year STREPS project Sevenpro.
-Semantic Systems and LivingSolids are two IT small and medium enterprises specialised in Semantic and Virtual Reality for engineering technologies.
+The second year will be devoted to getting and analyzing usage feedback of the prototype within the enterprise. - IFP, BRGM and EADS, in the framework of the ANR RNTL project e-WOK_Hub which aimed at enabling management of the memory of several projects on CO2 capture and storage, with use of results of technological watch on the domain.
+It enabled the diffusion of Corese to these application partners IFP and BRGM, the application of our semi-automatic annotation techniques from texts and our web-service architecture on a real-world application, with a collaboration with EADS on these techniques. - Semantic Systems (Spain), LivingSolids (Germany), Estanda (Spain) and ItalDesign (Italy), in the framework of the 3-year STREPS project Sevenpro.
+Semantic Systems and LivingSolids are two IT small and medium enterprises specialized in Semantic and Virtual Reality for engineering technologies.
 Estanda, a SME manufacturer of metal castings and ItalDesign, a big engineering company play the roles of end-users in Sevenpro.
 We collaborate with Semantic Systems on the use of RDF(S) and on annotation of CAD files.
 We apply our semi-automatic annotation techniques to the corpora provided by Estanda and ItalDesign.
-Moreover, we play the role of support to these end-users on ontology development and on RDF(S) use. - GDF/Suez: a consulting mission was done in 2010 to evaluate the opportunities of semantic web applications in their IT infrastructure. - Ongoing discussions with IRIT and UTT (Tech-CICO) for strong associations between the research teams. - Discussions with In Situ and in particular with Emmanuel Pietriga about the use and extension of Fresnel in our projects. - Yearly exchange with UGB (University of Gaston Berger, Senegal) for lectures, internships and co-supervised Ph.D. students (Adrien Basse, Oumy Seye)
+Moreover, we play the role of support to these end-users on ontology development and on RDF(S) use. - GDF/Suez: a consulting mission was done in 2010 to evaluate the opportunities of semantic web applications in their IT infrastructure and in their core activities, e.g. smart counters with online interfaces and data. - Centre Scientifique et Technique du Bâtiment (CSTB): we are involved in a long-term collaboration on the management of technical and regulatory knowledge based on semantic web models and techniques.
+CSTB has already funded two Ph.D. on this domain.